arensonzz/ddos-to-webpage/README.md

 ignored by docker-compose*.

 * **Note:** Nginx reverse proxy caches and buffers responses from upstream servers by default.
-This can prevent upstream server DDoS attacks because each request does n
+This can prevent upstream server DDoS attacks because not every request reach the upstream server.

 ## DDoS Instructions